lubbino/js-kickstart/README.md

 - Review the chapter material for concepts
 - Look at error messages from tests for hints
 - Ask your teacher or study group for support

+## 🤝 Contributing

+We welcome contributions!
+Whether you want to:
+- Report a bug or typo
+- Suggest improvements to exercises
+- Add new learning materials
+- Fix documentation

+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed instructions on how to get involved.

 ## 📄 License